The Story

 Where It All Began

-Located in the heart of Santa Monica, California, Berkeley Street Studios is a one-of-a-kind immersive music venue and creative environment where world-class artists and award-winning technology come together under one roof.
+Located in the heart of Santa Monica, California, Clearmountain's Berkeley Street Studios is a one-of-a-kind immersive music venue and creative environment where acclaimed artists and award-winning technology come together under one roof.

-The spacious studio has hosted legendary performances and recordings from some of music's most iconic names — including The Rolling Stones, Lady Gaga, Billie Eilish & Finneas, Bruce Springsteen, John Fogerty, Weezer, and many more.
-In addition to private sessions and artist showcases, the studio has become known for live performances — including a celebrated series produced in collaboration with KCRW.
+The studio has hosted legendary performances and recordings from some of music's most iconic names — including Mick Jagger & The Rolling Stones, Lady Gaga, Billie Eilish & FINNEAS, John Fogerty, John Mayer, Weezer, and many more.
+In addition to private sessions and artist showcases, the studio has become known for its live performances — including a celebrated series produced in collaboration with KCRW.

-Betty Bennett and Bob Clearmountain in The Live Room at Berkeley Street Studios
+Betty Bennett and Bob Clearmountain in The Live Room at Clearmountain's Berkeley Street Studios

 The Founders